How to secure your Google account

 Sometimes the line gets blurred between security (keeping people out of your account) and privacy (controlling what you’re sharing about yourself).
 Even if you set up solid layers of security to protect yourself from hackers, you might want to put walls between your online identity and Google itself, which collects lots of data about your search habits and more.
 Luckily, Google has plenty of options you can explore in both categories.
-From the My Account screen, click Personal info & privacy to make an audit of what Google knows about you.
+From the My Account screen, click the Data & personalization tab to make an audit of what Google knows about you.

 You’ll find lots to explore here: You can wipe your Google search history (even if you regularly clear your browser history, Google logs your searches independently), stop Google from tracking your location, and even personalize the sorts of ads you see on Google services.

-For example, click on Go To Activity Controls and then click Manage Activity under YouTube History to review and delete any searches you’ve carried out on the video sharing site.
-Meanwhile, if you want to pause any of the data-collecting Google is doing, use the simple toggle switches on the Activity Controls screen.
+For example, find the Activity controls heading and click Manage your activity controls.
+Click Manage activity under any of the options, then find the Delete dropdown menu.
+There, you’ll be able to choose how much you delete.
+Meanwhile, if you want to pause any of the data-collecting Google is doing, click on the options at the top of the My Activity page.
 It’s easy enough to sift through, and where necessary delete, the information Google has collected about your online habits.